Having a homelab shouldn’t revolve around installing ESXi; it should be about what you do on top of it.

 This is a repeatable process for fearless homelab ESXi installs while preserving any existing local VMFSs.
 If previous VMFSs exist, you can always clean them up after ESXi is running for a fresh slate.

 - USB drive (reliability is more important than size over 1GB)

-- Linux PC (like Ubuntu) with USB port
+- Linux PC (like Ubuntu) with a USB port

-The USB that you use to provision ESXi will install the OS on itself.
-Meaning, after you prep the USB stick and plug it in, it will become your ESXi boot disk.
+The USB that you use to provision ESXi installs the OS onto itself.
+Meaning that after you prep the USB stick and plug it in, it will become your ESXi boot disk.
 Forever.

 ks_cust.cfg at your own risk.